 - They tend to take up less space than mechanical lifts.

-- Hydraulic lifts are cheaper to purchase and install.
-They are the cost-effective alternative to mechanical lifts and elevators.
+- Hydraulic lifts are typically less expensive to purchase and install.
+They are the cost-effective alternative to mechanical lifts.

 On the downside:

-- They are more sluggish than a mechanical lift.
+- Hydraulic lifts are more sluggish than a mechanical lift.